MohammedQaraad/TBLSBCL-Optimizer/README.md

 # TBLSBCL-Optimizer
-Addressing Constrained Engineering Problems and Feature Selection with a Time-Based Leadership Salp-Based Algorithm with Competitive Learning
+Addressing Constrained Engineering Problems and Feature Selection with a Time-Based Leadership Salp-Based Algorithm with Competitive Learning.